jamesmosesevans-a11y/CashApp-Clone/readme.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

+ Moses James Evans